daniellelei/daniellelei/README.md

 </p>

 👩🏻‍💻 I'm a versatile software engineer with a background in molecular biology and bioinformatics.
 My passion for both fields has driven me to acquire a diverse skill set that combines scientific knowledge with programming expertise.
-Proficient in multiple programming languages, including JavaScript, Python, SQL, and C++, I am well-versed in utilizing various frameworks and packages such as React.js, Redux.js, Sequelize, Express.js, FLASK, SqlAlchemy, RESTful APIs, etc. With a solid foundation in both software development and biological sciences, I am equipped to tackle complex projects that require a blend of technical and domain-specific knowledge.
+Proficient in multiple programming languages, including JavaScript, Python, SQL, and C++, I am well-versed in utilizing various frameworks and packages such as React.js, Redux.js, Express.js, FLASK, SqlAlchemy, RESTful APIs, etc. With a solid foundation in both software development and biological sciences, I am equipped to tackle complex projects that require a blend of technical and domain-specific knowledge.

 - 🔭 I’m currently working on adding a new feature to Star Power Coffee